phppkg/php-gearman-manager/README_zh.md

   -l LOG_FILE        Log output to LOG_FILE or use keyword 'syslog' for syslog support -p PID_FILE        File to write master process ID out to

-  -r NUMBER          Maximum run job iterations per worker // 启动多少个worker来做job。这些worker是随机接收并处理job。如需对某个job特殊处理，需单独配置它 -x SECONDS         Maximum seconds for a worker to live -t SECONDS         Number of seconds gearmand server should wait for a worker to complete work before timing out
+  -r NUMBER          Maximum run job iterations per worker -x SECONDS         Maximum seconds for a worker to live -t SECONDS         Number of seconds gearmand server should wait for a worker to complete work before timing out